ReubenNarad/joke_annotation/README.md

 - Generalize the LLM suggestion pipeline for multiple captions per cartoon
 - Add authentication/ login
 - Replace csv with external db for multiple users
+- How does this app track user time (to pay them?)